Declaration of interests

 Lancaster University

-I work as a clinical academic GP at Lancaster Medical School and I am paid, as is common for senior academic GPs (although it is not universal), on the NHS Consultant pay scale.
-I am contracted as external examiner for the Y5 course of the medical degree at Dundee University.
+Update on recently ended roles: As part of my Lancaster role, I was contracted as external examiner for the Y5 course of the medical degree at Dundee University until August 2024.
 I was appointed in December 2021 to be one of a group of mentors to the primary care department at CMC Vellore, India as part of a project run by the International group at the RCGP.
-This is unpaid and there was no expectation of travel - it is has been conducted remotely.
+This was unpaid and there was no expectation of travel - it was conducted remotely and has now wrapped up.

 Clinical work